Max-Ola/azure-network-compute/README.md

 # azure-network-compute

-We will be using VPC with CIDR 10.0.0.0/16 with 1 subnet with CIDR 10.0.2.0/24.
+We will be using VPC with CIDR `10.0.0.0/16` with 1 subnet with CIDR `10.0.2.0/24`.
 We are putting our VM instance in the network security group which allows SSH inbound connections and all outbound connections.

 Sign in interactively with Azure CLI

 - Run the `az login` command.
-- az login --user <username> --password <password> #Sign in with credentials on the command line
+- `az login --user <username> --password <password>` Sign in with credentials on the command line

 Create Infrastructure 🛠
 Run these commands after you've  cloned the code in your local machine.

-- terraform init
+- `terraform init`
-- terraform plan
+- `terraform plan`
-- terraform apply
+- `terraform apply`

 If you do not want to incur extra charges just run `terraform destroy`